Updated December 27, 2023

 The technician will also usually bleed the system as sometimes air can get inside the line and create a vacuum that prevents the oil from flowing.
 They will also check that the line running from your oil tank to the oil pump isn’t leaking as this can make it impossible for the pump to produce enough pressure to draw oil in and supply it to the burner.
 The technician may also clean or replace the oil nozzle since it often becomes clogged, and then they will need to check to make sure that the burner motor is spraying the oil out at the correct pressure.

-Contact A/C Doctors Today
+Contact A/C & Plumbing Doctors Today

-If you have any issues with a furnace, heat pump, air conditioner or any other HVAC unit, you can trust the team at A/C Doctors for all of your HVAC repair needs.
+If you have any issues with a furnace, heat pump, air conditioner or any other HVAC unit, you can trust the team at A/C & Plumbing Doctors for all of your HVAC repair needs.
 We repair and service all makes and models of heating and cooling equipment, and we also specialize in ventilation, indoor air quality and HVAC installation.
 We serve both residential and commercial customers in Gilbert and throughout the Phoenix area so contact us today to get the professional service and support you need.

 company icon